d-k-ivanov/d-k-ivanov.github.io/about.md

 ### [**System Administrator at Akella**](http://akella.ru)

 * Administration of Windows services and FreeBSD gateways administration
-* Design and implementation of bug-track system
+* Design and implementation of the bug-track system
 * Installation of CCTV
 * Languages used: Batch, VBS